Australia’s red dirt outback, lush hinterland and dark sea cliffs all hide incredible scenery and natural phenomena waiting to be photographed.

 DAY 5: GLEN HELEN

 In the evening, we will shoot at Western MacDonnell Ranges, a series of striking mountain ranges that span both eastward and westward outside of Alice Springs.
 Within those ranges, you will find some amazing gorges that would get any outdoor photographer excited.
-We wills tay until sunset to capture the wonderful colours the setting sun paints on the rocks.
+We will stay until sunset to capture the wonderful colors the setting sun paints on the rocks.